tylerharter/cs320/s21/p5/README.md

 ### 2. `region` Command

+`region` command will add 'region' column by investigating each row's ip address.
+Note that we can find the region of ip address in ip2location.zip.

+`region` command takes two arguments:

+* input zip (zip1)
+* output zip (zip2)

+`region` command will read data from input zip (zip1), add a column `"region"` using ip2location.zip, and then save the result to the output zip (zip2).

 This command has two parts: sorting and adding a new region column.
 As explained why later, the sorting will come first.